radarroark/xitdb-java/README.md

 cursorWriter.finish(); // remember to call this!
 ```

+If you need to set a format tag for the byte array, put it in the `formatTag` field of the writer before you call `finish`.

-...and to read it incrementally, get a reader from a cursor:
+To read a byte array incrementally, get a reader from a cursor:

 ```java
 var longTextCursor = moment.getCursor("long-text");